ARobZT/Achievements/InfoSec Gallery.md

 Problem-Solving: Applying logical and creative approaches to tackle challenges and achieve objectives in the room.
 ![image](https://github.com/user-attachments/assets/f41743ca-fa6b-43b2-9c7c-87c48c9e4467)
 # [Startup](https://github.com/user-attachments/assets/d95d5ed3-0efb-4981-b355-a8232645b1e9)
-**Description:** Network Scanning: Using tools like nmap to find open ports and services on the target machine.
+Network Scanning: Using tools like nmap to find open ports and services on the target machine.

 Service Enumeration: Identifying and gathering information about services running on the target.